uweb/uw_wp_theme/README.md

 - AMP-ready
 - Component-based development

-The UW Social theme uses the following development tools.
+The UW WordPress Theme theme uses the following development tools.
 These will all be installed for you as part of the package installation. *Note: if you already have Gulp installed, please make sure you are using version 4.*

 - [BrowserSync](https://browsersync.io/)
 - [Gulp 4](https://gulpjs.com/)